 The certificate in urban landscapes curriculum expands basic knowledge of building and landscape design to address the role of plant life in the sustainable urban environment.
-Students who wish to pursue the certificate in urban landscapes are required to submit an application to the DAAP Student Affairs Office, 5470 Aronoff.
+Students who pursue the certificate in urban landscapes are required to submit an application to the DAAP Student Affairs Office, 5470 Aronoff.

 Upon completion of this certificate, students will be able to: